DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/autumn-week-4-mentor-materials.md

 - Misconceptions in humanities e.g. the countries we have today have always existed
 - Misconceptions in MFL e.g. a pupil who can talk confidently must be fluent.

-Explain to the ECT that the purpose of today’s topic is to think about misconceptions in the classroom linked to introducing new content.
+Explain to the ECT that the purpose of today's topic is to think about misconceptions in the classroom linked to introducing new content.

 There are two parts to this: